Pinoccio/hardware-backpack-template/documentation/EEPROMLayout.rst

 running on the scout should use the model identifier to select backpacks to talk to instead.
 The format of the name is the same as that used for descriptor names, see below.

+There are two EEPROM sizes: The total size that is available and the amount of data that is currently stored in the EEPROM (including the header and checksum).
+This means that the latter also defines where the last descriptor ends and the checksum byte is.

 .. admonition:: Rationale: Firmware version